potionfactory/potionstorefront/README.markdown

 PotionStorefront
 --------------------------

-PotionStorefront is a Cocoa framework that lets users buy a software from within that Mac application.
+PotionStorefront is a Cocoa framework that lets users buy software from within a Mac application.
 It collects order information and sends it off to [Potion Store](http://www.potionfactory.com/potionstore) for final processing.